debasreedash/debbie-react-app/README.md

 2) External APIs are returning formatted json
 3) Any invalid issue types given will default to an estimate of 0.

-I enjoyed learning React to complete this assignment.
-The React components were fairly simple and with
-Angular experience it was easy to transition to this framework.

-I followed some guides for proper coding styles and best practices the best of my abilities.

-Thank you for the interview exercise as I learned React fundamentals and now can create a React App!

-Debbie